Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 과일이 아주 신선 해요 – gwairi aju sinson haeyo

-Give me some fresh fruits,please
+Give me some fresh fruit, please.

 신선한 과일 좀 주세요 – sinsonhan gwail jom juseyo

-I like all kind of fruits.
+I like all kinds of fruits.

 저는 과일 다 좋아해요 – joneun gwail da joahaeyo